qiime2/paper2/sphinx_docs/index.rst

 machine).
 The amount of free disk space and memory you will need vary dramatically depending on the number of samples and sequences you will analyze, and the algorithms you will use to do so.
-At present QIIME 2 requires a minimum of 6-7 GB for installation, and we recommend a minimum of 2 GB of memory as a starting point.
+At present QIIME 2 requires a minimum of 6-7 GB for installation, and we recommend a minimum of 4 GB of memory as a starting point for small, and 8 GB of memory for most real-world datasets.
 Other types of analyses, such as those using shotgun metagenomics plugins, may require significantly more memory and disk space.

 *Software:* An up-to-date web browser, such as the latest version of Firefox or